nicolasdelrosario/User-CRUD/README.md

 # User CRUD

-This project allows users to create, read, update and delete **(CRUD)** user data.
+This project allows users to create, read, update and delete (CRUD) user data.

-It includes a simple web interface that communicates with a serverless function to store the data in a database. [click here](https://user.nicolasdelrosario.com/)
+It includes a simple web interface that communicates with a serverless function to store the data in a serverless database. [click here](https://user.nicolasdelrosario.com/)

 <img src="./.github/CRUD.svg">